MistereoSC/svelte-firebase-shoppinglist/README.md

-A simple shared shopping list using Svelte and Firestore to learn those frameworks.
+A small side-project to learn SvelteKit and Firebase, and experimenting with creating an API backend.